Agarikon benefits may include protection against inflammation and viral infections. It’s called the elixir of long life.

 Agarikon Benefits: Antibacterial and Antiviral Support

-Some scientists are closely studying the results of ongoing clinical trials of Agarikon benefits and Agarikon’s antiviral properties.
+Some scientists are closely studying the results of ongoing clinical trials of Agarikon benefits and Agarikon extract’s antiviral properties.
 Says mycologist Paul Stamets, “If Agarikon’s antivirals prove to be effective in clinical trials, … we should save our old growth forests as a matter of national defense.”

 Immune Support Kits Containing Agarikon

-Linden Botanicals ShieldsUp Immune Support Kits are a proprietary collection of herbal extracts, including Agarikon mushroom, Cistus incanus, Phyllanthus niruri, Rosa rugosa (Rose Hips), and Torilis japonica (Japanese Hedge Parsley).
+We sell Agarikon mushroom extract in 20g (20 servings), 50g (50 servings), and 100g (100 servings) sizes.
+We also sell it as one of six powerful herbs in our ShieldsUp!
+Immune Support Kits.
+ShieldsUp! kits are a proprietary collection of herbal extracts, including Agarikon mushroom, Cistus incanus, Phyllanthus niruri, Rosa rugosa (Rose Hips), and Torilis japonica (Japanese Hedge Parsley).

-Each ingredient in the kit was specifically chosen to help fight colds, flus, coughs, and invading pathogens so you can harness the power of nature to support your immune system.
+Each ingredient in the ShieldsUp! kit was specifically chosen to help fight colds, flus, coughs, and invading pathogens so you can harness the power of nature to support your immune system.
 The kits are designed to work in concert with traditional recommendations that can help support your immune system.
-(Best of all, two or more kits have free shipping in the U.S.)Buy ShieldsUp Kits Now